Aaron Johnston (co-driver): Rally career

 Johnston's rally career began at the age of sixteen.
 At the 2019 Wales Rally GB, he made his WRC debut by co-driving with Oliver Solberg in a Volkswagen Polo GTI R5 in the WRC-2 category.
 Both Johnston and Solberg were signed by Hyundai Motorsport to compete for the 2021 World Rally Championship-2.

-On 16 September 2021 he and Solberg announce their split after 3 years of collaboration.
-Just five days later on 21 September Johnston announced he would partner Japanese driver Takamoto Katsuta for the 2021 Rally Finland, replacing the injured Daniel Barrit.
+On 16 September 2021, Johnston and Solberg announce their split after three years of collaboration.
+Just five days later on 21 September, Johnston announced he would partner Japanese driver Takamoto Katsuta for the 2021 Rally Finland, replacing the injured Daniel Barrit.